opengisch/QField-docs/documentation/how-to/tracking.en.md

 !![](../assets/images/tracking-layer-properties.png)

-Two constraints are available to limit the number of vertices recorded during tracing:
+Two constraints are available to limit the number of vertices recorded during tracking:
-- A minimum time interval; and
+- A minimum time interval
-- A minimum distance.
+- A minimum distance

 !![](../assets/images/tracking-settings.png)

-Once you have finished configuring your tracing session, hit the *Start tracking* button to begin recording.
+Once you have finished configuring your tracking session, hit the *Start tracking* button to begin recording.
 At this stage, a feature form will appear, which allows you to define the attributes of the feature(s) that will be created while QField tracks your position.